jogcaetano13/jogcaetano13/README.md

-Hi 👋 I’m Joel Caetano — a mobile developer passionate about Android and Kotlin Multiplatform.
+Hi 👋 I’m Joel — a mobile developer passionate about Android and Kotlin Multiplatform.
 =============================

 ### About Me